philipgyllhamn/splashdown/readme.md

 - **Seamless Integration**: Works perfectly with Apollo and Sunshine for Moonlight Game Streaming
 - **Zero Interference**: Automatically closes once your game is running
-- **Customizable**: Easy to configure with your own splash screens
 - **Lightweight**: Minimal resource usage to keep your system running smoothly
 - **Fast Startup**: Loads instantly while your game initializes in the background

 ## 📋 Requirements

 - Windows operating system
-- Apollo or Sunshine game streaming setup
-- Moonlight client

 ## 🚀 Installation

 1. Download the latest release of Splashdown from the [Releases](https://github.com/philipgyllhamn/splashdown/releases) page.
-2. Extract the ZIP file to a location of your choice.
+2. Extract the ZIP file to a location of your choice or just download the .exe directly.
 3. No further installation required – Splashdown is portable!

 ## 💻 Usage